qmpham/papers/README.md

 # papers

-Important papers to read and discuss, Meeting notes.
+Important papers to read and discuss, meeting notes.